GOVTNZ/print-ready/README.md

    ```

 2. **Explanation:** The `showPageInformation` function creates an HTML snippet with the page title, todays date and the page URL.
-The page title and page URL are a web standards requirement.
+The page title and page URL are a ?web standards requirement? [is this covered by default print footer].

 3. **Implementation Tips:**
 - By default the `'h1'` elements content is used for the page title but you can provide a custom selector as the second optional argument to override this.